5 Tips for Better Virtual Tours During Coronavirus

 3. Keep it Light and Bright

-The time of day you shoot your virtual apartment tour will make a difference.
+The time of day you shoot your virtual apartment tour makes a difference.
 Harsh morning light can highlight insignificant things like dust on a windowsill or a speck of dirt on a cabinet.
 Instead, film in mid to late afternoon when the light is softer and warmer.
 Open all drapes and blinds and turn on any ceiling lights and lamps.
 Consider where the shadows are in each room and try to avoid creating scenes that look like they may have been in The Blair Witch Project.
 If you are very familiar with the property being filmed, you may be able to work out the best shots beforehand which will help speed the actual filming (more mise en place!).
-If you are filming a property that is occupied, you will want to keep your exposure to a minimum so any details that can be decided ahead is beneficial.
+If you are filming a property that is occupied, you will want to keep your exposure to a minimum, so it’s beneficial to organize the details ahead of time.

 4. Understand How to Shoot a Video

 Modern smartphone cameras have come an incredibly long way, and most pictures and video you take will look good.
 That being said, a bit of effort can go a long way in making your video look great.
 Spend some time researching techniques for recording better quality videos.
 If you have the resources, renting professional equipment will make a difference and can add a great deal of polish and help your property standout.
 Just make sure you know how to use it.

 5. Keep Things Safe

 Current coronavirus safety measures should be addressed before you enter a property.
 If there are occupants, arrange for them to be out of the house, along with any pets.
 Facemasks, gloves, and shoe covers should be worn by anyone involved in the filming.
 Camera equipment and additional lighting should be covered in disposable materials or disinfected before entering the premises and after leaving.